serokell/tezos-packaging/README.md

 You can also read [the dedicated article](./docs/baking.md) to find out more about this setup, the binaries, and the services used.

-For setting up experimental transaction rollup node, see [this doc](./docs/tx-rollup.md).
+For setting up experimental smart rollup node, see [this doc](./docs/smart-rollup.md).

 #### Voting on Ubuntu